Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 (......After the Clicks!....)

 Any combination of “validator”, “bootnode” and “JSON-RPC node” is possible, except for “light” and “archive” that are mutually incompatible.

-Depending on context, the word “full node” is generally used to designate either the opposite of a light node, or a node that hasn’t any or combination of the characteristics above.
-At the moment, almost all nodes on the network are either validators or full nodes.

 ---v